qmk/qmk_firmware/keyboards/handwired/hillside/48/keymaps/default/readme.md

   you could use a one-shot layer key.
   One-shot modifiers are likely less stress on your hands and may even be faster.
   You would still be able to hold it down instead.
-- Instead of holding down the key for the number pad layer, you could make it a layer toggle, like caps lock is a capitalization toggle key.

 Here are some other keymaps for inspiration and ideas:
-- The [Ferris default](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ferris/keymaps/default) uses more advanced features as it has far fewer keys to work with.
+- The [Ferris default](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ferris/keymaps/default) uses more advanced features as it has far fewer keys.
 - The [Miryoku](https://github.com/manna-harbour/miryoku/tree/master/docs/reference) keymap ensures that all modifiers are comfortably available with each character key.
 - The [Kyria default](https://github.com/qmk/qmk_firmware/tree/master/keyboards/splitkb/kyria/keymaps/default) has different keymap choices and a couple more keys.

-A good metaphor is to think of your keymap as a bonsai tree that you tweak slightly over time in response to ideas of how it might serve you better.

 ## Why no keymap.c

-Via and the online configurator provide straightforward visual ways to work with a simple layout, and both use a .json keymap format.
+The online configurator provides a straightforward visual way to work with a simple layout and uses a .json keymap format.
 So this default ```keymap.json``` was created with the online configurator and formatted for easier reading and editing.